-Amps which prove bigger isn’t always better…
+Amps that prove bigger isn’t always better…

 There’s a lot to be said for guitarist’s use of ever more powerful, ever louder amplifiers.
 Just as a Citroen 2CV would do a perfectly reasonable job of getting you to and from the shops to pick up your paper, the whole process would be much more exciting if you did it in a Lamborghini Aventador.